knickels/Player-Stage-Manual/CFGFILES.md

           ...]
 ```

-After the two mandatory parameters, the next most useful driver parameter is `model'.
-This is only used if `"stage"' is the driver, it tells Player which particular model in the worldfile is providing the interfaces for this particular driver.
-A different driver is needed for each model that you want to use.
+After the two mandatory parameters, the next most useful driver parameter
+is `model'.
+This is only used if `"stage"' is the driver, it tells Player
+which particular model in the worldfile is providing the interfaces for
+this particular driver.
+A different driver is needed for each model that
-Models that aren't required to do anything (such as a map, or in the example of Section \ref{sec_BuildingAWorld_OtherStuff} oranges and boxes) don't need to have a driver written for them.\newline
+you want to use.
+Models that aren't required to do anything (such as a
+map, or in the example of [Other Stuff](WORLDFILES.md#sec_BuildingAWorld_OtherStuff) oranges and boxes) don't need to have a driver written for them.

 The remaining driver parameters are 'requires' and `plugin'.
+The 'requires'
-The 'requires' is used for drivers that need input information such as `"vfh"', it tells this driver where to find this information and which interface it uses.
+is used for drivers that need input information such as `"vfh"', it tells
+this driver where to find this information and which interface it uses.
-The 'requires' parameter uses the same key:host:robot:interface:index syntax as the 'provides' parameter.
-Finally the `plugin' parameter is used to tell Player where to find all the information about the driver being used.
+The 'requires' parameter uses the same key:host:robot:interface:index
+syntax as the 'provides' parameter.
+Finally the `plugin' parameter is used
+to tell Player where to find all the information about the driver being
+used.

 Earlier we made a .cfg file in order to create a simulation of an empty (or at least unmoving) world, the .cfg file read as follows:
 ```
 driver